Futaribeya: A Room for Two

 Futaribeya: A Room for Two (ふたりべや, Futaribeya), is a Japanese yuri manga series by Yukiko.
-It began serialization in Gentosha's seinen magazine Monthly Birz in July 2014.
+It began serialization in Gentosha's seinen magazine Monthly Birz in July 2014, and later concluded on the website Comic Boost in June 2023.
 Tokyopop licensed Futaribeya for release in North America and began releasing it in 2018.

 Plot

 Sakurako Kawawa is an intelligent and responsible girl about to start high school.
-Upon moving into a boarding house affiliated with the school, Sakurako meets her roommate Kasumi Yamabuki, an easygoing girl who prefers putting the least amount of effort into everything she does.
+Upon moving into a boarding house affiliated with the school, Sakurako meets her roommate Kasumi Yamabuki, a gorgeous and easygoing girl who prefers putting the least amount of effort into everything she does.
 The two of them quickly settle into their new life together and find that they are quite compatible with each other to the point of even sharing a bed and drinking from matching mugs.